dt-orders/customer-service/README.md

 * To build, create image, and push to dockerhub, call: `./buildpush.sh`

-# LaunchDarkly Feature Flags

-This application is built with the [LaunchDarkly Java SDK](https://docs.launchdarkly.com/sdk/server-side/java).
-This is to demo "in-place" changes to application.

-If you don't use LaunchDarkly, then there is no impact - it will only be enabled if you setup the LaunchDarkly SDK KEY set as a Docker environment variable.
-See `Run Docker Image` section above.

-Be sure to setup the LaunchDarkly Dynatrace integration](https://docs.launchdarkly.com/integrations/dynatrace) as well to get LaunchDarkly changes pushed to Dynatrace.

 # Rookout Live Debugging

 This application is built with the [Rookout Java SDK](https://docs.rookout.com/docs/jvm-setup).

 If you don't use Rookout, then there is no impact - it will only be enabled if you setup the Rookout Token as a Docker environment variable.
 See `Run Docker Image` section above.

-The Rookout JAR file is in `app/` folder and was downloaded using the command on the [Rookout Java SDK](https://docs.rookout.com/docs/jvm-setup) webpage.